lammps/lammps/doc/src/Tools.rst

 A detailed discussion and explanation of all features and functionality are in the :doc:`Howto_lammps_gui` tutorial Howto page.

-Here are a few highlights of LAMMPS GUI
+Here are a few highlights of LAMMPS-GUI

 - Text editor with syntax highlighting customized for LAMMPS
 - Text editor features command completion for known commands and styles